queenofdowntime/queenofdowntime.github.io/about.md

 only vaguely used as I did not become a web d3vel0per but somehow ended up deep in cloud computing.
 </p>
 <p>
-in other lives I was a bar/nightclub manager, a copy-editor/proofreader, and an esl teacher (this one in Rome).
+In other lives I was a bar/nightclub manager, a copy-editor/proofreader, and an ESL teacher (this one in Rome).
 </p>
 <p>
 I now live in East London with my wife (also an engineer) and our many cactuses (cacti? cactae?).